newatlantis/yum/README.md

 - `logfile` - Full directory and file name for where yum should write its log file.
 - `exactarch` - Either `true` or `false`.
 Set to `true` to make 'yum update' only update the architectures of packages that you have installed. ie: with this enabled yum will not install an i686 package to update an x86_64 package.
 Default is `true`
 - `gpgcheck` - Either `true` or `false`.
 This tells yum whether or not it should perform a GPG signature check on the packages gotten from this repository.

+#### Yum v4 DNF Properties

+In RHEL 8, software installation is enabled by the new version of the Yum tool (Yum v4), which is based on the DNF technology.
+Yum v4 is compatible with Yum v3 used in RHEL 7, and supports all of the above properties.
+In addition, this cookbook currently supports the following property that is specific to Yum v4.

+- `install_weak_deps` - (DNF only) When this option is set to true and a new package is about to be installed, all packages linked by a weak dependency relation (i.e., Recommends or Supplements flags) with this packgage will be pulled into the transaction.
+Default is DNF's default of true.

 ### yum_repository